 Review retirement plans

-While creating a 2018 plan, consider reviewing whether or not you have the right retirement plans for your staff.
+While creating a current year plan, consider reviewing whether or not you have the right retirement plans for your staff.
 There are many different types of retirement plans — 401(k)s, profit sharing plans, Simple IRAs — and what worked before for employees may not work now.
 It's important to review plans earlier in the year, because some plans need to be funded by Dec.
 31.

 City National Bank is a subsidiary of Royal Bank of Canada.